 Resident Case Submission

 Resident case presentations are an integral part of each PDA Annual Meeting as they showcase future leaders in the field of dermatology.
-The 2017 Resident Case Symposium will take place over four days of our 69th Annual Meeting, to be held August 17-20 in San Francisco, California.
-Don't miss your chance to compete against residents from other programs, gain experience as a presenter and educator and interact with prominent dermatologists who are also meeting faculty.
+Our 2023 Resident Case Symposium will take place over four days during our 75th Annual Meeting, to be held July 27-30 in San Francisco, California.
+Don't miss your chance to gain experience as a presenter and educator, compete against residents from other programs, and interact with prominent dermatologists who are also meeting faculty.

-The submission deadline is May 12, 2017.
+The submission deadline is June 1, 2023.
 Please note that residents should receive a confirmation email immediately after submission of the case online.
-If this email is not received within 5 minutes of your submission, please contact the PDA at firstname.lastname@example.org.
-Case presenters will be notified by June 9, 2017.
-Questions?
-Please call the PDA at (888) 388-8815.
+If this email is not received within 5 minutes of your submission, please contact PDA at firstname.lastname@example.org.
+Case presenters will be notified by June 15, 2023.

-Reimbursement for hotel accommodations and travel expenses with a comprehensive maximum of $500 will be distributed upon submission of proper documentation (i.e. receipts) at the conclusion of the meeting.
+Reimbursement for hotel accommodations and travel expenses with a comprehensive maximum of $750 will be distributed upon submission of receipts at the conclusion of the meeting to selected presenters.

 Awards - Individual & Residency Program

-The best resident presenter will receive the PDA Anita Gilliam 2017 Best Resident Case Award, which includes $200 cash and two years of free membership to the PDA following the completion of their residency.
-The residency program of the best selected presenter will be sent an engraved, "traveling" award (will be returned before the 2018 Annual Meeting) with current and past winners that can displayed prominently at your institution.
+The best resident presenter will receive the PDA 2022 Anita Gilliam Best Resident Case Award, which includes $500 cash and two years of free membership to the PDA following the completion of their residency.
+The residency program of the selected best presenter will be sent an engraved, "traveling" award (will be returned before the 2023 Annual Meeting) with current and past winners that can be displayed prominently at your institution.

 A Rare Case of Autosomal Dominant Hypohidrotic Ectodermal Dysplasia